Chickens Are The Best Pets. Yes, Even in HDBs

 Under the Rules, “poultry” is defined as chickens, ducks, turkeys … all the way to swans and peacocks—Ryan paints the absurd picture of keeping 10 peacocks in an apartment.
 The purpose of the Animal and Birds (Prevention of Avian Disease in Non-Commercial Poultry) Rules, as its name suggests, is to prevent bird flu—which as mentioned Singapore is free of—and not to prevent poultry keeping.
 In fact, the Rules allow you to keep up to 10 chickens in any premises.
 “Any premises” being self explanatory—inclusive of HDBs.

 NParks’ response is that a flat’s landlord—which is technically HDB and opens another can of worms about how you don’t technically own your HDB flat—can impose additional terms that tenants must abide to, as stated in their lease.
-Under a general HDB Memorandum of Lease (at page 5), any animal, fish, bird, or insect is not allowed in HDB flats.
+Under a general HDB Memorandum of Lease (on page 5), any animal, fish, bird, or insect is not allowed in HDB flats.

 However, many types of birds, fish, and even cats—which are not allowed in HDB flats—are still kept as pets, so how can you discriminate against chickens?